 In 2005, he headed for Lille and featured for the first time in the Champions League.
-After three years and more than 100 appearances in France, Lichtsteiner made his move to Italy.
-Lazio it was who swooped for the full-back, and he quickly adapted to life in Serie A, lifting the Coppa Italia at the end of his first season.
+After more than 100 appearances in France, Lichtsteiner made his move to Italy three seasons later.
+Lazio it was who swooped for the full-back, and he quickly adapted to life in Serie A, lifting the TIM Cup at the end of his first season and then the Italian Super Cup in Beijing.